2025–26 NHL season

-The 2025–26 NHL season is the 109th season of operation (108th season of play) of the National Hockey League (NHL).
-The regular season began on October 7, 2025.
-This will be the final regular season played under the 82-game schedule before the schedule will expand to 84 games in 2026–27.
-A mid-season break will take place in February due to the NHL's participation in the 2026 Winter Olympics in Italy.
-The Stanley Cup playoffs are then planned to begin in April 2026, ending with the Stanley Cup Final in June.
+The 2025–26 NHL season was the 109th season of operation (108th season of play) of the National Hockey League (NHL).
+The regular season began on October 7, 2025, and was the final regular season played under the 82-game schedule before the schedule expands to 84 games in 2026–27.
+A mid-season break took place in February due to the NHL's participation in the 2026 Winter Olympics in Italy.
+The Stanley Cup playoffs began in April 2026 and ended on June 14, with the Carolina Hurricanes defeating the Vegas Golden Knights in six games to capture their second Stanley Cup in franchise history and first since 2006.

 After playing the previous season under its temporary identity, the Utah Hockey Club was renamed the Utah Mammoth in the off-season.

 League business

 Collective bargaining agreement

 The 2020 extension of the 2013 collective bargaining agreement (CBA) expires at the end of the 2025–26 NHL season.
 On June 27, 2025, the league and the NHL Players' Association agreed on a new four-year extension that will take effect from the 2026–27 to 2029–30 seasons.
-Among the changes under the agreement, the 2026–27 regular season will expand from 82 to 84 games.
+Among the changes under the agreement, the 2026–27 regular season expands from 82 to 84 games, featuring two more divisional games.